 What to Do: Warm up with a brisk walk or jog for two minutes.
 Set the timer for 20 seconds of high-intensity and 2 minutes of low-intensity.
 During the 20 seconds of high intensity, perform the exercise as fast as you can while maintaining proper form.
 To make the most out of your workout, you need to push yourself during these 20-second intervals.
 For the low-intensity recovery period, perform the exercise at a comfortable pace.
 Finish with a 3-minute cool down.

 Repeat 3 times.
 Note that you only have to repeat the low-intensity exercise twice, in between each high-intensity interval.

-Below you’ll find a video explaining how to perform the exercise with proper form.
+Below you’ll find videos explaining how to perform the exercises with proper form.